Bibit raises another growth round led by Sequoia Capital India, this time for $65M – TechCrunch

 Apps like Bibit focus on content that helps make capital investing less intimidating to first-time investors.
 For example, Ajaib also presents its financial educational features as a selling point.

-In press statement, Sequoia Capital India vice president Rohit Agarwal said, “Indonesian mutual fund customers have grown almost 10x in the past five years.
+In a press statement, Sequoia Capital India vice president Rohit Agarwal said, “Indonesian mutual fund customers have grown almost 10x in the past five years.
 Savings via mutual funds is the first step towards investing and Bibit has helped millions of consumers start their investing journey in a responsible manner.
 Sequoia Capital India is excited to double down on the partnership as the company brings the same customer focus to stock investing with Stockbit.”